-I’m David Gomez, Lead LATAM IT Recruiter at Alcor, a software R&D center accelerator.
-We provide tech recruitment services to US tech product companies, helping them to scale into Latin America or Eastern Europe by building elite engineering teams—5 devs in the 1st month, 30+ in three months, and up to 100 in a year.
+I’m David Gomez, Lead LATAM IT Recruiter at Alcor, your brand-new software R&D center partner.
+We help Western tech product companies build their own Silicon Valley–caliber engineering teams with comprehensive Employer of Record (EOR) services and full operational support.
+We make it possible for businesses to scale into Latin America or Eastern Europe with 5 developers in the first month, 30+ within three months, and up to 100 in a year.
+And the best part – there’s no legal entity required.

-In this article, you’ll see the big picture of the software development industry in Latin America, its key trends, tech hubs, advantages, and disadvantages of the region, and finally, learn about the best business approach to set foot in the region.
+In this article, you’ll gain valuable insights into the software development industry in Latin America, including its key trends, tech hubs, advantages, and disadvantages of the region, and finally, learn about the best business approach to set foot in the region.

 Latin American IT Industry Overview